alexsayal/AMDM_Project/README.md

  -> Tools.java : Contains a set of tools (methods) necessary for executing some of the tasks.
 The most important are the methods for calculating the angle between two tweets (angleAlphabet and angle_bruteforce) and the map creator (mapcreator).

- -> Tweet: Class which defines the object type Tweet.
+ -> Tweet.java : Class which defines the object type Tweet.

- -> Term : Class which defines the object type Term.
+ -> Term.java : Class which defines the object type Term.

- -> Tasks : Where the algorithms for Tasks 1, 2, 3, 4 and Brute force are located.
+ -> Tasks.java : Where the algorithms for Tasks 1, 2, 3, 4 and Brute force are located.

- -> Reduction : Where the algorithm for Data Reduction is located.
+ -> Reduction.java : Where the algorithm for Data Reduction is located.

- -> DataBuff : Couple of methods for reading data. getNextTweet and getOptimisticTweet advance through the dataset in a different way and this is one of the strategies for speedup of Task 3 and 4.
+ -> DataBuff.java : Couple of methods for reading data. getNextTweet and getOptimisticTweet advance through the dataset in a different way and this is one of the strategies for speedup of Task 3 and 4.

 How and what to run :